-Located on a reservation Any federally-recognized Indian Tribe's reservation, pueblo, or colony.
+Within the bounds of Tribal Nation Any federally recognized Indian Tribe's reservation, pueblo, or colony.
 This includes: Former reservations in Oklahoma, Alaska Native regions established by the Alaska Native Claims Settlement Act and Indian allotments on or near a reservation as designated and approved by the BIA; and For other federally recognized Tribes, property located within the most recent boundaries of a prior Federal reservation.
 Timber Rights Ownership interest permitting someone to cut and remove free standing trees.